eduardz1/Master-Thesis/chapters/evaluation.typ

 //   )),
 // )

-= Evaluation of the Performance Improvements in the Proposed Changes
+= Evaluation of the Performance Improvements in the Proposed Changes <evaluation-of-changes>

-In this section we will analyze the difference in performance resulting from the proposed changes, in particular, in particular, in @quad-bench we will talk about some first analysis on the changes proposed in @computing-quad-int.
+In this section we will analyze the difference in performance resulting from the proposed changes, in particular, in @quad-bench we will talk about some first analysis on the changes proposed in @computing-quad-int.
 In @inv-cache-bench we will explore the effects that removing matrix inversion and improving the cache locality have on an elastic 2D case, changes that where proposed in @red-mat-inv, @stiffness-matrix and @improv-cache-locality.
 In @cudss-vs-mumps we will compare two different sparse solvers to see if and how much could @GPU acceleration impact the solving times for the @HDG system.

 For the experiments that only compare different @CPU only implementation, the compiler used will be @GCC `15.1.0`.
 For the ones that include both a @GPU and @CPU version we will use either @GCC `13.3.0` or NVHPC `24.7`.
-This difference is due to some incompatibilities with newer NVHPC versions on the servers we're running the benchmarks on.
+This difference is due to some incompatibilities with newer NVHPC versions on the PlaFRIM servers we are running the benchmarks on.
+All results are given as a mean of 10 runs.
+Where multiple configurations are compared against one another, we ensure that the same node is used for all the configurations for consistency.

 #figure(
   table(